kielstrang/prefegator/README.md

 ## Getting Started

 1. Create the `.env` by using `.env.example` as a reference: `cp .env.example .env`
-2. Update the .env file with your correct local information
+2. Update the `.env` file with your correct local information
-3. Install dependencies: `npm i`
+3. Install dependencies: `npm install`
 4. Fix to binaries for sass: `npm rebuild node-sass`
 5. Run migrations: `npm run knex migrate:latest`
   - Check the migrations folder to see what gets created in the DB